vmware-tanzu-labs/educates-training-platform/project-docs/getting-started/local-environment.md

 This works but because it is not possible to obtain an official trusted TLS certificate for a `nip.io` address, and as such it is not possible to use secure ingresses, some features of the workshop environment may not work.
 This includes the inability to use a per session image registry, which requires a secure ingress to be trusted by the Kubernetes cluster and other tools which work with registries.

 Instead of relying on a `nip.io` address you can use your own domain that you control and for which you can generate yourself a wildcard TLS certificate.
-For example, you might own the domain `workshops.mydomain.com`, in which case you could use a wildcard TLS certificate for `*.workshops.mydomain.com`.
+For example, you might own the domain `educates-local-dev.test`, in which case you could use a wildcard TLS certificate for `*.educates-local-dev.test`.
 You will also need to be able to configure DNS for the domain, or be able to set up a local DNS resolver on your local machine.

 In using your own custom domain name, you could do it with a wildcard TLS certificate issued by a trusted registrar such as Lets Encrypt, or you could create a self signed certificate authority (CA) in order to create your own TLS certificate.
 If using a self signed CA, you will need to configure your operating system and Educates to use that CA.